 - 1/2 teaspoon baking powder optional - helps oatmeal rise a bit but can leave out if desired

 - 3/4 cup chopped pecans plus 1/4 cup

 - 1/3 cup chocolate chunks or chocolate chips optional

 - Serving options: maple syrup, milk + more chopped nuts

 - Preheat oven to 350 F and lightly grease the inside of a 2 quart (10 cup) casserole dish or baking pan.
 Set aside.
 (For oatmeal cups - spray a 12 cup muffin tin baking spray or use silicone muffin liners)

 - In a large bowl, whisk the eggs and milk until combined.
-Stir in pumpkin, maple syrup, vanilla, pumpkin pie spice, flax seeds and baking powder.
-Gently fold in in oats and and then 3/4 cup of chopped nuts and chocolate.
+Stir in pumpkin, maple syrup, vanilla, pumpkin pie spice, flax seeds, and baking powder.
+Gently fold in oats and then 3/4 cup of chopped nuts and chocolate.

 - Spread batter evenly into pan (or muffin tins if using) and top with remaining nuts and chocolate.

 - Bake in preheated oven for 35-40 minutes (25-30 for oatmeal cups), or until the oatmeal is set and the center is no longer jiggly or a toothpick comes out clean.